Barack Obama: Row in India over former US president's remarks on Muslim rights

 She went on to say that India wanted good relations with the US but "there too we get remarks about religious tolerance in India".

-Mr Modi's three-day visit to the US was marked by a ceremonial welcome to the White House, a lavish state dinner and the signing of several crucial deals.
+Ms Sitharaman added that the US had bombed Muslim-majority countries including Syria and Yemen while Mr Obama was in power.

-He received a warm welcome from business leaders and members of the large and influential India diaspora that includes many Silicon Valley CEOs.
+In the US, Mr Modi received a warm welcome from business leaders and members of the large and influential India diaspora that includes many Silicon Valley CEOs.
 However, there were also protests against his government - which is led by the Hindu nationalist BJP - which has been accused of not doing enough to protect minorities from violence and discrimination.

 During his visit, 75 Democrats wrote a letter to Mr Biden, urging him to raise human rights issues with Mr Modi.
 Some of them, including representative Alexandria Ocasio-Cortez, boycotted his address to Congress.